DylanCarver/UserFinder/README.md

 # UserFinder 🔍

-Just a simple tool to display some information of the given github profile.
+Just a simple tool to display some information of the given GitHub profile.
 Checkout the [live demo](https://userfinder.now.sh/).
 ## Getting started
 - Clone the repo